-Sustainable Flooring is produced from materials that reduce demands on
+Sustainable Flooring is derived from materials that reduce demands on our

-our ecosystem during its life-cycle.
+ecosystem during its life-cycle.
 This encompasses all aspects of production,

 healthier for those residing in them.
-It is very popular with hypoallergenic homeowners.
+It is very popular with hypoallergenic

-Currently, two popular types of sustainable flooring used in homes are
+homeowners.
+Currently, two popular types of sustainable flooring used

 About Bamboo Flooring for Your Home